 - Attend WordPress events, namely WordCamps as a participant or enroll as a volunteer

 - Register as a speaker, offer sponsorship or build your own business booth

 - Organize something within your local/regional community

-If we switch now to the other side of the table, organizing some WordPress related events can also help you promote your product, learn new things and connect with the ecosystem.
-One thing that we recently experimented was reactivating the local WordPress Timisoara Meetup and get together the whole community, as here in Timisoara, there are a few companies and agencies running with WordPress.
-It was a good internal challenge that made us step of our comfort zone and learn more and we were happy to connect with the local community, both WordPress experts, and beginners.
+If we switch now to the other side of the table, organizing some WordPress related events can also help you promote your product, learn new things, and connect with the ecosystem.
+One thing that we recently experimented with was reactivating the local WordPress Timisoara Meetup and get together the whole community, for example, in Timisoara, there are a few companies and agencies running with WordPress.
+It was a good internal challenge that made us step in our comfort zone and learn more, and we were happy to connect with the local community, both WordPress experts and beginners.

-Marketing strategies are not about finding shortcuts or hacks to grow your sales and revenue, is about doing things right and growing your product while bringing value to customers.
+WordPress marketing strategies are not about finding shortcuts or hacks to grow your sales and revenue; it is about doing things right and growing your product while bringing value to customers.
 Shortcuts may work for a certain amount of time, but they are not repeatable or scalable.

 If so, I would love to see your opinions and suggestions in the comment section below.

 Subscribe to get early access